Randomized Block Low-Rank Matrix Compression by Tagging: Selecting the Tagging Matrix

 \section{Selecting the Tagging Matrix}

-In its introduction in Section~\ref{sec:tagging_overview}, we treated the tagging matrix as having standard Gaussian entries.
-However, standard Gaussian tagging matrix entries do not guarantee standard Gaussian samples of the input matrix.
-As such, we seek to address the following questions. \textit{Does there exist an optimal tagging matrix that yields Gaussian samples?
-If so, what is it?
-If not, how closely can we approximate one?}
+In Section~\ref{sec:tagging_overview}, we treated the tagging matrix as having standard Gaussian entries.
+However, standard Gaussian tagging matrix entries do not guarantee Gaussian samples of the input matrix.
+As such, we seek to address the following questions. \textit{Does there exist an optimal tagging matrix?
+If not, can we still obtain a high-quality randomized embedding?}

-To answer these questions, we must first be explicit about what constitutes optimality, so we discuss the criteria in Section~\ref{sec:tagmat_optimality}.
-We then offer a conjecture on the existence of optimal tagging matrices in Section~\ref{sec:tagmat_existence} which takes an algebraic-geometric perspective on tagging matrix optimality.
-We finish the section by presenting a highly efficient alternative strategy to determine tagging matrices that perform well empirically despite their sub-optimality.
+To answer these questions, we first discuss our criteria for tagging matrix optimality in Section~\ref{sec:tagmat_optimality}.
+We then present a conjecture on the existence of optimal tagging matrices in Section~\ref{sec:tagmat_existence} which takes an algebraic-geometric perspective.
+We finish the section with a highly efficient alternative strategy to determine tagging matrices that perform well empirically despite their sub-optimality.